-Periodic inspection of the control systems and all connections should be made.
-Signs of rust, corrosion, wear, or other deterioration must immediately be serviced.
-Periodic lubrication of all moving parts and connections with waterproof grease is required.

-Control system adjustments may become necessary.
-If adjustments are necessary, see your Pursuit Dealer.
+Periodic inspection should be made of the control systems and all connections.
+Periodic lubrication of all moving parts and connections with light waterproof grease is required.
+Signs of rust, corrosion, wear, or other deterioration must be serviced immediately.
+If control system adjustments become necessary, see your Pursuit dealer.